-ECDC has published Summary of public health threats, CDTR week 33/2015.
-Click or tap through to download the PDF.
+ECDC has published Summary of Public health threats, CDTR week 39/2015.
+Click or tap through to download the full report as a PDF.
 The summary:

 The ECDC Communicable Disease Threats Report (CDTR) is a weekly bulletin for epidemiologists and health professionals about active public health threats.
-This issue covers the period 9 to 15 August 2015 and includes updates on West Nile fever, the Ebola outbreak in West Africa and Middle East respiratory syndrome (MERS).covers the period 20-26 September 2015 and includes updates on West Nile fever, the Ebola outbreak in West Africa and Middle East respiratory syndrome (MERS).
+This issue covers the period 20-26 September 2015 and includes updates on West Nile fever, the Ebola outbreak in West Africa and Middle East respiratory syndrome (MERS).covers the period 20-26 September 2015 and includes updates on West Nile fever, the Ebola outbreak in West Africa and Middle East respiratory syndrome (MERS).

 As of 24 September 2015, 78 cases of West Nile fever in humans have been reported in the EU Member States this season: Italy (51), Romania (11), Austria (6), Hungary (8), Bulgaria (1) and Portugal (1).
 Ninety-two cases have been detected in neighbouring countries: Israel (64), Russia (16), Serbia (11) and Palestine (1) since the beginning of the 2015 transmission season.

 During the June-to-November transmission season, ECDC monitors the situation in EU Member States and neighbouring countries in order to inform blood safety authorities of West Nile fever-affected areas and identify significant changes in the epidemiology of the disease.
 See the weekly updated West Nile fever maps for more detailed information.

 In Guinea, after 14 consecutive days with zero confirmed cases, two new confirmed cases were reported by WHO during the week up to 20 September, both in Conakry.
 Both cases were not registered contacts and were tested positive for Ebola after post-mortem testing.